anwar-vizrt/employee-directory/README.md

 curl -v -u admin:admin  http://localhost:8888/employee/search/
 ```
 this will show all the employee in the system
-Now if the manager want to search an specific employee he can do that by
+Now if the manager want to search an specific employee he can do that by the username

 ```
  curl -v -u admin:admin  http://localhost:8888/employee/search/?name=admin
 ```

-Important thing is here all the informations like password, birthdate, firstname, lastname will be decrypted in this list for the user.
+Important thing is here all the information like password, birthdate, firstname, lastname will be decrypted in this list for the user.
 So the manager can only see email address and username, while searching for users.

+## Limitations
+There are certain limitation of this implementation
+* The Manager will not be able to update any user information.
+* The encryption is done based on a key provided by employee.
+If it is lost then he can not login anymore
+* This uses basic Authentication may be using JWT or token based approach is more robust.
+* No ssl termination on top of API for now for secure communication.